John P. Slough

-John Potts Slough (February 1, 1829 – December 17, 1867; last name pronounced like 'plough') was an American politician, lawyer, Union general during the American Civil War, and Chief Justice of New Mexico.
-He commanded the Union forces at the Battle of Glorieta Pass.
+John Potts Slough (/ˈslaʊ/; February 1, 1829 – December 17, 1867) was an American general and politician who led Union forces at the Battle of Glorieta Pass during the American Civil War.
+After the war, he was appointed chief justice of the New Mexico Territorial Supreme Court, serving until his assassination in 1867.

 Early life and career

 Slough was born in Cincinnati, Ohio, son of a steamboat builder.
-Educated at the University of Cincinnati law school, he practiced law in Cincinnati before being elected to the Ohio General Assembly.
+Educated at the Cincinnati Law School he practiced law in Cincinnati before being elected to the Ohio General Assembly.
 While serving there, he struck a fellow assemblyman and was expelled for "an act unbecoming of a gentleman."
 His constituents reelected him to fill his vacant seat.
-In 1857, he relocated to Leavenworth, Kansas, opened a law office, and entered the fight against the introduction of slavery into the territory, during the era of Bleeding Kansas.
+In 1857, he relocated to Leavenworth, Kansas Territory, opened a law office, and entered the fight against the introduction of slavery into the territory during the era of Bleeding Kansas.
 He served in the Wyandotte Constitution convention—making Kansas a "free" state—and, again, settled a legislative difference with his fists.
-He moved to Denver, Colorado, in 1860 and continued to practice law, becoming one of the city's more distinguished lawyers.
+He moved to Denver, then in the western part of the Territory of Kansas, in 1860 and continued to practice law, becoming one of the city's more distinguished lawyers.
 With the establishment of the new Colorado Territory in early 1861, he helped organize the courts system, establishment of the bar, and review of professional peers.